-Quilter's Fancy owner and author Cindy Oravecz has been the featured speaker at several major quilt shows — including West Palm Beach, FL., Orlando Fl., Hershey PA.
+Quilter's Fancy owner and author Cindy Oravecz has been the featured speaker at quilt shows, quilts shops and guilds all over the US. and Europe for the last 28 years.
 Book Cindy to speak to your guild, group or quilt shop.

 What’s Weird n Wacky In The Sewing World